Welcome, neighbor!

 -

-On August 26 the AHOP proposal moved from Proposed Draft to Recommended Draft and was sent to the Portland City Council for review in late fall.
+On August 26 the AHOP proposal (Affordable Housing Opportunities Project) moved from Proposed Draft to Recommended Draft and was sent to the Portland City Council for review in late fall.
 For more information, click here.

-RICAP 11 proposed draft was sent to the Planning Commission to be reviewed and voted on September 23.
-Testimony on it is open.
+RICAP 11 (Regulatory Improvement Code Amendment Package 11) proposed draft was reviewed by the Planning Commission t on September 23.
+Testimony on it is closed.
 Go to our CAC page for more.

 -